Coercion Paraphilia

 Prevalence & culture

-Reliable prevalence figures are unavailable: the topic is bound up with criminal conduct and is studied almost entirely in offender populations, so it cannot be surveyed like benign interests.
+Those are ratings on a self-report scale, gathered anonymously, and the authors count only the top two scale points as indicating a paraphilia.
+Joyal & Carpentier (2017), surveying 1,040 adults in Quebec, likewise found the coercion-linked categories far below the common ones (voyeurism, fetishism, frotteurism, masochism).
 There is no legitimate community or subculture.
 Research attention within forensic psychiatry is nonetheless substantial, driven by the public-safety stakes, which is why the diagnostic-validity debate around paraphilic coercive disorder was so prominent.

 Safety, consent & law

-This interest is harmful and illegal: any enactment is sexual assault or rape, a serious crime in every jurisdiction.
-The only responsible framing is harm prevention and treatment.
-People experiencing such urges should seek confidential professional help, including specialised programmes designed to prevent offending before any harm occurs.
-Consensual resistance role-play between informed, sober adults, with negotiated limits and a safeword, is a separate and distinct activity that is not the subject of this entry.
+This interest is harmful and illegal.
+Any enactment is sexual assault or rape, a serious crime in every jurisdiction, and no framing of desire, fantasy or diagnosis changes that.
+The only responsible response is harm prevention and treatment: people experiencing such urges should seek confidential professional help, including specialised programmes designed to prevent offending before anyone is harmed.
+Consensual resistance role-play between informed, sober adults, with negotiated limits and a safeword, is a separate activity and is not the subject of this entry.

 - Sadism59/100Sexual Sadism Disorder · Clinical ParaphiliasRecurrent, intense sexual arousal from the physical or psychological suffering of another person.
 As the DSM-5-TR's Sexual Sadism Disorder it is diagnosed only when acted on with a non-consenting person or when it causes clinically significant distress or impairment; consensual dominance is not itself a disorder.59